serverkit/serverkit-homebrew/README.md

 #### Attributes
 - name - repository name (required)
 - options - command-line-options for `brew tap` and `brew untap`
-- status - pass `"untapped"` to make sure the repo is untapped
+- state - pass `"untapped"` to make sure the repo is untapped

 #### Example
 ```yaml